 The Boy is all about controlling the house from his phone.
 We live in a smart home.
-From the thermostat to vacuum cleaner, all devices bow to the palm of his hand.
+From the thermostat to a vacuum cleaner, all devices bow to the palm of his hand.
 Sengled lightbulbs fit right in because they could be controlled from an app.
-Element bulbs could be scheduled, dimmed, turned on or off, and it integrated with Alexa.
+Element bulbs could be scheduled, dimmed, turned on or off, and integrated with Alexa.
 (Since install day, there’s been a lot of, “Alexa, dim lights to 20%.”)
-Pulse had a wireless built in JBL Bluetooth speaker, and Snap (which I didn’t test) has a built in security camera.
+Pulse had a wireless built-in JBL Bluetooth speaker, and Snap (which I didn’t test) has a built-in security camera.
 Who knew lightbulbs could be exciting.

 The former owners of our home built an edition and installed speakers in the ceiling.
 The “whole house” audio was a very cool feature that sold us on the house, but it was only one half of the house…nothing in the basement…nothing in the front room.
 The two spaces we chill in the most were silent.
 So the Pulse speaker lightbulbs intrigued me the most.

 The Pulse starter kit comes with two bulbs.
 A master bulb and a satellite bulb.
-If I had read the directions and install in the master first, there would have been no swearing.
+If I had read the directions and installed it in the master first, there would have been no swearing.
 I had a 50/50 chance but grabbed the satellite bulb.
-Like I said, we lived in a smart home, but sometimes the homeowner is not so smart *palm to forehead*.
+As I said, we lived in a smart home, but sometimes the homeowner is not so smart *palm to forehead*.

 Once I figured out my mistake and plugged in the master, the app paired with the bulb seamlessly.
 I screwed in the satellite and shazam, let there be yacht rock.
-Hall and Oates was singing Maneater in the front room.
+Hall and Oates were singing Maneater in the front room.
 Virtual high fives all around!
-BTDubs, you can connect up to 8 bulbs for whole home sound.
-No longer am I wanting to spend thousands of dollars to rip out ceilings to install additional speakers…not like that was going to happen anyway…The Boy gave me a hard no on that brilliant idea months ago.
+BTDubs, you can connect up to 8 bulbs for whole-home sound.
+No longer am I wanting to spend thousands of dollars to rip out ceilings to install additional speakers… not like that was going to happen anyway…The Boy gave me a hard no on that brilliant idea months ago.

 With Darryl Hall crooning in the background, next up was Element.
 This time I read the quick start cuz